antaresproject/docs/docs/services/validation.md

 ## Introduction

-The platform supports validation of sent forms through the implementation of the functionality on the level of the form itself.
+The platform supports validation of sent forms through functionality's implementation on the level of the form itself.

-> The default validators path for the module is `src/modules/<sample_module>/src/Validators/` (e.g. `src/modules/sample_module/Validators/UploadValidator.php`).
+> The default validators path for module is `src/modules/<sample_module>/src/Validators/` (e.g. `src/modules/sample_module/Validators/UploadValidator.php`).

 ## Structure

-The addition of new validation rules takes place through the configuration of the `rules` parameter of the form which the validation will be executed for.
-The method accepts a set of validation rules in the form of the table.
+Adding new validation rules occurs through `rules` parameter configuration of the form (validation will be executed for this form).
+The method accepts a set of validation rules in the form of the board.
 An example:

 ```php
 /** * Form instance with validation rules